bootstrap-vue/bootstrap-vue/src/icons/README.md

 <!-- b-icon-spin-aminations.vue -->
 ```

-Note with the `cylon` anmination, the left-right movement extends past the icon's bounding box,
+Note with the `cylon` anmination, the left-right movement extends past the icon's bounding box
-so you may need to adjust padding or margins to compensate for your use case.
+by 25%, so you may need to adjust padding or margins to compensate for your use case.

 As the animations are CSS based, they are applied _after_ any SVG transforms have taken place: